 Since taking up the adventure of blogging, I have chosen to delve into issues many find bothersome or offensive.
 I have stated things that have caused tension, I have made claims that some believe to be antibiblical.
-I have been perceived as taking a stance which puts me at odds with the evangelical church, the Christian community in which I participate.
+I have been perceived as taking a stance which puts me at odds with my Christian faith.

 Given all these things, these perceptions, I think it is important for me to take a moment and reflect.
 I want to, for a moment, step back and approach this on a different level and with a different tone than has previously been taken.
 This, I hope, will allow some to see my heart for Christ and the root of my beliefs in his cross.